bonitasoft/bonita-doc/md/first-steps-after-setup.md

 ### Platform administrator

-The username and password for the platform administrator are defined in {{ var\_bonita\_home }} in the file `/engine-server/conf/platform/bonita-platform-community-custom.properties`, by the following properties:
+The username and password for the platform administrator are defined in the file [`bonita-platform-community-custom.properties`](BonitaBPM_platform_setup.md), by the following properties:

 * `platformAdminUsername` defines the username (default `platformAdmin`)
 * `platformAdminPassword` defines the password (default `platform`)